Bridging Speech Emotion Recognition and Personality: Dataset and Temporal Interaction Condition Network: Introduction

 In this work, we annotate the well-known Interactive Emotional Dyadic Motion Capture (IEMOCAP) dataset \cite{busso2008iemocap} with Big Five traits.
-This personality-annotated IEMOCAP (PA-IEMOCAP) dataset, to our knowledge, is the first dataset of this type for speech, enables direct investigation of the interplay between personality and emotion expression \footnote{The GitHub repository containing the data will be made publicly available when the paper is accepted.}.
-We first examine the correlation between each Big Five trait and the emotional dimensions of valence and arousal.
+This personality-annotated IEMOCAP (PA-IEMOCAP) dataset, to our knowledge, is the first dataset of this type for speech, enables direct investigation of the interaction between personality and emotion expression\footnote{Data available at \url{https://github.com/Kyoto-University-Speech-and-Audio/PA-IEMOCAP}.} We first examine the correlation between each Big Five trait and the emotional dimensions of valence and arousal.
 Additionally, we incorporate a straightforward linear layer to project personality traits as feature embedding, which is integrated with acoustic features to improve the performance of SER.

 In practical applications, explicit personality information about users is unavailable \cite{wu2017implicit}.
 In this work, we explore effective models that incorporate automatically predicted personality traits for improving SER.
 Our approach begins by establishing a baseline for personality recognition (PR) at the utterance level.
 We then conduct multi-task learning experiments, jointly training PR and SER to explore their mutual influence within a shared feature extractor.
 Given that personality traits remain consistent throughout a conversation, we further provide a conversational-level PR baseline.
-These experiments reveal the potential of real dialogue systems in personalizing response styles according to the personality of users.
+These experiments reveal the potential of real dialogue systems in personalizing response according to the personality of users.

 Additionally, the predicted personality traits can serve as input of condition network, replacing ground-truth personality labels and thereby enable dialogue system better interpret and recognize emotional states about user.
 To better incorporate this predicted personality information for SER, we introduce a temporal interaction condition network (TICN).
 Although personality remains consistent over time, its impact on emotion expressions can vary across different speech segments.
 The proposed TICN is designed to capture this temporal variation, extracting finegrained personality features that enhance SER performance.
 Instead of combining features by concatenation, we incorporate cross attention mechanism \cite{vaswani2017attention}, allowing effective interaction between personality and acoustic features.